josheytee/safeboda-api/README.md

 Retrieve promo codes (all or active only).

 + Parameters
-    + type (optional, String): Set type = all to retrieve all promo codes including expired and inactive codes.
-Set type = active to retrieve only active promo codes.
-Not assigning any value to type also returns only active promo codes.
+    + type (optional, String): Set type = active to retrieve only active promo codes.
+Not assigning any value to type returns only active promo codes.

 + Response (application/json)